italktocomputers/MezeyLinux/README.md

 cd linux-5.11
 ```

+> **Note**
+>
-**\>>> I will NOT be discussing here how to verify the kernel signature.
-Review the documentation here for more information on how to do this: [https://www.kernel.org/category/signatures.html](https://www.kernel.org/category/signatures.html)**
+> I will NOT be discussing here how to verify the kernel signature.
+Review the documentation here for more information on how to do this: [https://www.kernel.org/category/signatures.html](https://www.kernel.org/category/signatures.html)

 To generate the header files needed for the ARM64 architecture, run the command below: